mzbac/chatgpt-vsc/README.md

 - Correct grammar and polish selected text using the ChatGPT model
 - Generate code snippets based on custom queries
 - Replace the selected text with the generated response
+- Generate unit test code for the selected code snippet

 ## Requirements